bassjacob/lucid-from-html/README.md

 1. Clone the repository.

-2. Change to the directory of the repository.
+2. Change to the directory `lucid-from-html`.

 3. Run

         > cabal install
+    or

+        > stack install

 # Run